nyergler/nyergler.github.io/content/posts/2005-08-17-packaging-applications-for-linux-with-autopackage.md

 ---
-title: 'Packaging Applications for Linux with Autopackage'
+title: Packaging Applications for Linux with Autopackage
-author: Nathan Yergler
-type: post
-date: 2005-08-17T16:02:05+00:00
+date: 2005-08-17T16:02:05.000Z
-excerpt: |
-  <p>One of the most frequent [<span class="caps">STRIKEOUT</span>:complaints]requests I receive for
-  ccPublisher and ccLookup is for Linux packages.
-As one user pointedly put it, “how free can your app be if you don’t even support a free Operating System?”
-While I took issue with the user’s tone and ...</p>
-url: /2005/08/17/packaging-applications-for-linux-with-autopackage/
 categories:
   - development
   - projects
+slug: packaging-applications-for-linux-with-autopackage
 ---
 One of the most frequent [<span class="caps">STRIKEOUT</span>:complaints]requests I receive for ccPublisher and ccLookup is for Linux packages.
 As one user pointedly put it, “how free can your app be if you don’t even support a free Operating System?”
 While I took issue with the user’s tone and statement (packaging does not necessarily equal support), I know that ccPublisher is more difficult to run from source than it should be.
 My stock answer to these requests has been that Linux packages are coming “real soon now” and “definitly by 2.0”.
 Well, with work on 2.0 moving along, I turned my attention to packaging this week.
 The approach I’ve chosen won’t make everyone happy, but I think it’s a good compromise for a small organization.